guziordo/guziordo.github.io/_pages/cv.md

 # Professional Memberships

-Microbiology Society, 2023-Present

-American Society for Microbiology, 2021-Present

-Metabolomics Association of North America, 2020-Present
+Metabolomics Association of North America

+American Society for Microbiology

+Microbiology Society

+Anaerobe Society of the Americas

 # Service & Leadership